How to Increase Engagement on Twitter in 2026 (15 Tips)

 Use Memes and GIFs to Boost Twitter Engagement

+The movement grabs attention in an otherwise static Twitter feed.
 For example, this GIF shared for Pancake Day highlights the funny side of pancake-flipping while still keeping on-brand with the profile’s retro style.

-Twitter even lets you add GIFs to your tweets in real time without having to leave the platform.
+Twitter lets you add GIFs to your tweets in real time without having to leave the platform.

 Write Short Tweets That Get More Engagement